lasso-sustech/wifi-test-ns3/README.md

 2. Define the simulation process in the Python files, e.g. `main.py`;

-3. Run the simulation always after running `make build`, or use `make run` without parameters given.
+3. Run the simulation always after running `make build` if you have modified the patches in the `src` folder.